pronoscommunity/pronosweb/index.md

 5. Do not post any form of real-life information.
 6. Do not theatren others with anything.
 7. Do pay attention to your spelling.
+8. Do not share links leading to malicious webpages.
+9. Do not discuss problematic topics, including politics, sexuality etc.
+10. Do not advertise other Minecraft servers.
+(1)
 ```

+(1) if you want to do so, please contact me at pronoscommunity[at]gmail[dot]com